Sharan-Ravula/CS-321-Orthogonal-Matching-Pursuit/README.md

 ### The Iterative Process: How do you find those 4 bricks?

 - **Search (Sweep)**: You look through the box and pick the one brick that looks most like a part of the tower

-- Test (Update Support): You put that brick down and see how much of the tower it explains.
+- **Test (Update Support)**: You put that brick down and see how much of the tower it explains.

-- Adjust (Least Squares): You adjust the position of that brick to make sure it fits perfectly.
+- **Adjust (Least Squares)**: You adjust the position of that brick to make sure it fits perfectly.

-- Repeat: Now you look at the "leftover" part of the tower (the Residual) and go back to the box to find the next best brick.
+- **Repeat**: Now you look at the "leftover" part of the tower (the Residual) and go back to the box to find the next best brick.

 > You keep doing this until you’ve rebuilt the tower exactly, using only those 4 pieces.
 OMP is "greedy" because it picks the best-fitting piece at every single step instead of trying to look at all 1,000 pieces at once.